montagejs/frb/README.md

     property of each value described in the block, or itself if empty.
     Sorted arrays are incrementally updating as values are added and deleted from the source.
+-   A "min" block observes the which of the values in a given collection produces the smallest value through the given relation.
+-   A "max" block observes the which of the values in a given collection produces the largest value through the given relation.
 -   Any function call with a "block" implies calling the function on the result of a "map" block.
 -   A "flatten" function call observes a source array and produces a